 You will use iClicker to answer in-class clicker questions.
 Access is provided free of charge to students.
-An access code will be sent in the first week of the semester to all students via email.
+An access code will be provide on Canvas the first week of the semester to all students, at the Home-page.
 You will use your own device (phone, tablet, or laptop) during class to answer clicker questions with iClicker.